slavik925/outofmemory/content/blog/drawing-in-css/index.md

 https://codepen.io/marcindotka/pen/GrrKYE

 But the most inspiring for me was this Planets game written only using HTML/CSS features with no Java Script at all!
-More over the game handle clicks on the cards and even has a simple logic to track whether you win or not.
+Moreover the game handle clicks on the cards and even has a simple logic to track whether you win or not.

 https://codepen.io/giuliacardieri/pen/XYOZom

 Looks awesome right?

-But how do you manage clicks and respond to an events without JS?
+But how do you manage clicks and responds to events without JS?
 The code and technic is pretty clever - just to use styled check box.
-When it checked - show one state otherwise another.
+When it is checked - show one state otherwise another.

 ### But why?
 Here are few points:
-* is to develop creativity
+* develop creativity
-* to extend you knowledge of CSS
+* extend you knowledge of CSS
-* to get some fun!
+* get some fun!

 ### But how?